 John, a disciple of Jesus, said, "When he lies, he speaks his native language, for he is a liar and the father of lies."
 When we remain vigilant and in tune with God, the lies become easier and easier to distinguish.
 We gain the ability to flick those darts out of our minds as easily as we flick a pesky bug from our arm.

-After a while, we are no longer such worthy targets.
-Remain on guard, though, for the enemy is always prowling about, hoping to ambush us if possible.
+After awhile, we are no longer such worthy targets.
+But remain on guard for the enemy is always at the ready to ambush us if possible.

 Hold high your shield of faith!